jonypeixoto/full-stack-web2-projects/full-stack-web-projects/Project16-Getting-Data-from-Google-Dynamically/README.md

 3- Go to your INDEX.PHP project

-Test the system using:
+Test the system using the instructions above!

 <br/>

-Click on SUBMIT and enjoy!
+OBSERVATION:

+There are some exercise on file: TEST.PHP

 <br/>